tralph3/arch-install/README.md

 ## Default Settings

 So, what things do you need to change to make this script "yours"?
+Firstly, fork the repo and change the download urls.
+I used [tinyurl](https://tinyurl.com).
+Simply open the `install.sh` file on GitHub, click on the "Raw" button, and there's the link you have to shorten.
+Do the same for `definitions.sh` and `packages.sh` and replace the links inside `install.sh` with yours.

 Here's a list of all the default settings, next to each section, you'll see the name of the function responsible for setting it up in the `definitions.sh` file:

 ### Pacman (`configure_pacman`)